The Ancient Spanish Monastery in North Miami Beach

 Then the Great Depression hit, and Hearst fell into financial trouble and was forced to sell his collection.
 The stones sat in a Brooklyn warehouse for 26 years until 1952, when Miami businessmen William Edgemon and Raymond Moss decided to buy them and turn them into a tourist attraction in North Miami Beach.

-It took 19 months to ship and reassemble the Cloisters at a cost of $1.5 million.
+It took 19 months to ship and reassemble the Cloisters of the Ancient Spanish Monastery at a cost of $1.5 million.
 But things didn’t work out as Edgemon and Moss had planned.